Cohnway Matthew Johnson

-Ricky Wooten Doub, 61 of Yadkinville, North Carolina 12-16-14
+Ricky Wooten Doub, 61 of Yadkinville, North Carolona 12-16-14

 Joseph “Junior” Sanford Jr., 43 of Inwood, New York 12-23-14

 Sanford, a former assistant fire chief with the Inwood Fire Department, was reported to have been one of the first firefighters on the scene when he became separated from others and fell through the first floor of the home into the basement.
-Investigation into the fatal fire incident continues by authorities.
+He died as a result of his injuries on December 23, 2014.
 Our thoughts and prayers are with the Sanford family.

-James J. Woods, 44 of Jersey City, New Jersey 12-26-14
+James Joseph Woods, II, 44 of Jersey City, New Jersey 12-26-14